 Go Green Program

-In his first year, Chief Elections Officer Church implemented the "Go Green" program which provides Sample Ballots electronically to voters instead of a paper version in the mail.
+In 2011, the "Go Green" program, which provides Sample Ballots electronically to voters instead of a paper version in the mail, was implemented.
 This optional program is convenient for voters, reduces our carbon foot print and saves taxpayers' dollars.

 Information Technology Unit

-Assessor Church initiated improvements to the department's information technology infrastructure dramatically increasing the speed, reliability and capacity of the department's data and storage files.
-The replacement of the existing servers resulted in an increase in storage and backup capabilities from 4 TB of data to 30 TB of data.
-Also, a robust onsite data backup solution was implemented that provided the highest level of protection against mistakes, malevolent actions or data-deleting viruses.
+Improvements to the department's information technology data storage infrastructure were initiated, dramatically increasing the speed, reliability and capacity of the department's data and storage files.
+The replacement of the existing servers resulted in an increase in storage and backup capabilities.
+With the expanded data storage, the Department now fully replicates its data in two locations to support recovery and operations.

 Virtual Server Implementation (Replacement of Legacy Servers)